phase2/outline/packages/controllers/adopted-stylesheets/README.md

   GlobalStylesheets: AdoptedStylesheets | undefined = new AdoptedStylesheets(
-    this, // The host that this controller is associated with globalStyles, // A string that contains the CSS styles to be adopted document, // The root where the stylesheet will be adopted );
+    this, // The host that this controller is associated with globalStyles // A string that contains the CSS styles to be adopted );

   EncapsulatedStylesheets: AdoptedStylesheets | undefined;
 }
 ```

-Above, the definition of `GlobalStylesheets` is calling the controller, and attaching immediately upon execution.
-Read on to understand why `EncapsulatedStylesheets` must be assigned differently.
+Above, the definition of `GlobalStylesheets` is calling the controller, and attaching immediately.
+Read on to understand why `EncapsulatedStylesheets` must be assigned differently and is only instantiated here.

 ### Attaching an encapsulated stylesheet via `createRenderRoot`